 Develop and build on existing capacity.
-At the outset of a strategy process, it is important to assess the political, institutional, human, scientific and financial capacity of potential state, market and civil society participants.
+Many existing strategies have failed as countries have lacked the human resources and skills to develop and implement them effectively.
+At the outset it is important to assess the political, institutional, scientific and financial capacity of potential state, market and civil society participants.
 Where needed, provision should be made to develop the necessary capacity as part of the strategy process.
 A strategy should optimise local skills and capacity both within and outside government.